Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Application

-\Cref{tab_coef_method3} reports posterior means and 95\% credible intervals of the projection coefficients of edge indicators at the followup period ($g_{ij,c,1}$) on an intercept and our main controls \emph{at the baseline}.
-Compared with the observed data, magnitudes in the base case are broadly in line with the frequentist reduced form (Column (2) in \Cref{tab_reducedform_all} or Column (1) in \Cref{tab_coef_method3}).
+\Cref{tab_ep_ols} reports posterior means and 95\% credible intervals of the projection coefficients of edge indicators at the followup period ($g_{ij,c,1}$) on an intercept and our main controls \emph{at the baseline}.
+Compared with the observed data, magnitudes in the base case are broadly in line with the frequentist reduced form (Column (2) in \Cref{tab_reducedform_all}, reproduced as Column ``Data'' in \Cref{tab_ep_ols}).
 Nonetheless, our model appears to overstate the role of homophily in age; and we also understate the average value of $g_{ij,c,1}$ in the data.
 Comparing the second and third columns, we see that imposing random unbiased matching increases observed homophily patterns in gender, cognitive skills, and conscientiousness.
-This indicates that shutting down homophily in meetings does not lead to a decrease in observed homophily patterns.
+This indicates that shutting down biases in meeting opportunities does not lead to a decrease in observed homophily patterns.
 Moving on to the last column, when we close the channel of homophily due to preferences, the coefficients associated with homophily due to gender, cognitive skills, and conscientiousness decrease in magnitude compared to the base case.
 This is evidence that, in this example, homophily in preferences is more important than homophily in meetings.
-In the third column, we note that tracking leads to a weak reduced-form estimate of homophily in cognitive skills.
+In the fourth column, tracking leads to a weak reduced-form estimate of homophily in cognitive skills.
 This is expected as students now interact in homogeneous groups.
-It also leads to a weaker pattern in the gender coefficient, which may be due to correlation of this attribute with cognitive skills at the baseline.\footnote{Girls have, on average, $0.0185$ more points in cognitive skills at the baseline than boys, and this difference is statistically significant at the 1\% level.}
+It also leads to a weaker pattern in the gender coefficient, which may be due to the correlation of this attribute with cognitive skills at the baseline.\footnote{Girls have, on average, $1.84 \%$ more cognitive skills at the baseline than boys, and this difference is statistically significant at the 1\% level.}